DeutscheModelUnitedNations/munify-chase/auth/README.md

 # auth
-This is a library project, it only exports modules but is not runnable or intended to run as a standalone application.
+This is a library, it only exports modules but is not runnable or intended to run as a standalone application.
 It can/should be used by other projects to manage authentication and permissions.

 ## ZITADEL
 [ZITADEL](https://zitadel.com/) is the OpenID Connect issuer used in munify.
 This works the same way as "Login with Google" or Microsoft, Github etc. does.
 Except we selfhost the issuer, instead of relying on a company to do this for us.